sasoefak/solprd/README.md

 # SolPRD

 **God-tier PRD development & audit tooling for Solana developers.** Install it as an agent skill in your project, or run the CLI.
-Two audit engines:
+Three audit engines:

 1. **Mode A — Self Audit (rule-based, offline):** scores your PRD 0–100 against a Solana-native rubric.
 No API key.
 CI-friendly.
 2. **Mode B — AI-Assisted Audit (bring-your-own-key):** deep qualitative review and rewrite using a high-end model you choose.